Foreign Sales Offset Credits and ATI Courses Technical Training

 ATI Courses has over 150 technical training courses that are International Traffic in Arms Regulations (ITAR) compliant to satisfy foreign offset training requirements.
 These courses are based on open source materials and textbooks, and therefore satisfy ITAR rules.
 ATIcourses has been used by large defense contractors, including Raytheon and Northrop Grumman, as a full-service provider of foreign offset training in defense and systems engineering.
 ATIcourses will work with your company to provide the required training in an ITAR compliant manner.
 Technical training that ranges from 2 days to 10 weeks have been provided under subcontract for foreign sales offset credit.
 ATIcourses instructors offer a high-quality and a ITAR safe option to present the offset training.

 Offsets are the practice by which the award of defense contracts by foreign governments or companies is conditioned upon commitments from the defense contractor to provide some form of compensation to the purchaser, typically a foreign government.
 In defense trade, offsets can include activities such as mandatory co-production, credit assistance, licensed production, subcontractor production, technology transfer, purchases, training, and foreign investment.
-The defense contractor must be careful to protect its defense secrets and to follow all ITAR rules, or face severe penalties.

 The use of offsets is commonplace in global defense trade.
 Today, virtually all of United States’ defense trading partners impose some type of offset requirement.
 Countries require offsets for a variety of reasons including easing the burden of large defense purchases on their economy, increasing or preserving domestic employment, obtaining desired technology or promoting industrial sectors.
 Technical training is a common way to satisfy offset credit requirements.